Jamile

 Since moving to NYC in 2017, Jamile has become one of the most sought-after vocalists on the scene and has performed at world-renowned venues, including Birdland, Mezzrow, Smalls Jazz Club, and Dizzy’s Jazz Club.

-Jamile was part of the project “Don't Let Go”, led by Grammy-nominated pianist and composer Mike Holober, and was also featured in Holober’s latest work entitled “This Rock We’re On: Imaginary Letters” alongside Chris Potter and John Patitucci.
+In 2019, Jamile recorded with Grammy-nominated pianist and composer Mike Holober as part of his critically acclaimed project “Don’t Let Go”.
+She is also featured in Holober’s latest work entitled “This Rock We’re On: Imaginary Letters”, released in 2024, alongside Chris Potter and John Patitucci.

 She has also performed in the off-Broadway show Sleep No More and, in 2023, she was the opening act for the Rosa Passos, Ron Carter, and Kenny Barron concert at Jazz at Lincoln Center.